Overview

 Create a new account of type

-using the following command:miden-client new-wallet --mutable
+mutableusing the following command:miden-client new-wallet --mutable -

 List all created accounts by running the following command: